paultopia/murdersky/index.md

 some random website claiming to be an outlet and offering Canada Goose at like half price, it’s almost certainly counterfeit.

+Also, Canada Goose is famously overpriced and fashionable these days.
+Last winter, I decided to upgrade to an even-warmer jacket with real fur and such, so I went to the Canada Goose store in Boston.
+They had---I kid you not---a *velvet rope* outside the door and forced people to wait in line to go inside (the store wasn't at capacity, and this was pre-COVID; they were just being pretentious).
+Needless to say, I said "hell no" and went to Woolrich instead.
+It turns out that was actually a really good idea, and I ended up snagging a just-as-good-as-Canada-Goose jacket for a little bit cheaper---basically [this jacket](https://www.woolrich.com/arctic-parka-with-detachable-fur-wo0103/) but in Gore-Tex.

 I’m not terribly convinced by companies like North Face, Patagonia, etc., but your mileage may vary.
 For light second layers/outer layers when it’s only moderately cold (high 20’s, low 30’s), the very